myobie/nathanherald.com/content/posts/links/modular-office-unit/index.md

 _I updated this on 8 Feb 2023._

-_I changed the primary link of the title to the website of Guglielmo Poletti, since he actually made the module office unit in question, he has photos of if there if you want to see them, and I don’t think he’ll send me any angry emails about my link to his site._
+_I changed the primary link to the website of Guglielmo Poletti, since he actually made the module office unit in question, he has photos of if there if you want to see them, and I don’t think he’ll send me any angry emails about my link to his site._

 _I also originally linked to a desk, which was unrelated, but I’m just going to let this now only be about the module office unit thing since it is such a big deal apparently._

 _And finally, I also updated my site’s design to not only put a link emoji (🔗) next to link posts, but now put a star emoji (⭐️) next to blog posts.
-Maybe that will make it even more clear what a link is?
+Maybe that will make it even more clear what a link is and what a blog post is.
 Sheesh._